-…and predicting that most of us want to live a long life.
-I’ve never spoken to a client entering retirement who wants to die early.
+I’m going out on a limb here and guessing that most of us want to live a long life.
+In fact, I’ve never spoken to a client entering retirement who wants to die early.
 Many believe they will die sooner rather than later, because of family history, work history, or other factors, but few are looking forward to it.
 Regardless of our beliefs about what happens to us after we die, we are all pretty connected to this life.
 The challenge is that we’ve got to become financially prepared to live our last years the way we want, no matter how many years we have.

 A major problem with being financially prepared for retirement is the difference between our attitude toward retirement and the reality of it.
 A Northwest Mutual survey conducted earlier this year found that 46% of Americans expect to work past the traditional retirement age of 65.
 A more astonishing result of the survey found that 18% of baby boomers and Gen X respondents (those between age 40 and 75) expect to work past the age of 74.
 That doesn’t match reality.